khalsa-jio/silverstripe-alt-generator/README.md

 Custom Client
 -------------

-For those planning to use a different provider or who have their own client, you can create a your own custom LLM client by extending the `KhalsaJio\AI\Nexus\Provider\AbstractLLClient` class.
+For those planning to use a different provider or who have their own client, you can create a your own custom LLM client by extending the `KhalsaJio\AI\Nexus\Provider\AbstractLLClient` class and adding `KhalsaJio\AltGenerator\Client\AltGeneratorTrait` trait.
 This gives you the freedom to implement your own alt text generation logic.

 ```php